Category Archives: ARTICLES

 A systematic review conducted in 2018 showed an overall decrease in anxiety symptoms in Acupuncture treatment groups, relative to control groups in all 13 studies (4).
 Findings showed Acupuncture to have a beneficial effect on heart rate variability and a calming effect on the body’s response of neuro-chemicals when under stress (5).

-In Traditional Chinese Medicine (TCM), anxiety centres around the concept of the ‘Shen’ or consciousness, which is linked to the heart energy.
-In TCM, the physical, mental and emotional processes are seen as completely interconnected.
+In Traditional Chinese Medicine (TCM), anxiety centres around the concept of the ‘Shen’.
+In TCM, our physical, mental and emotional processes are seen as completely interconnected.

-Whilst scientific studies will never quite capture the breadth of Acupuncture’s effects on the body’s Qi and blood according to TCM theory, they are nevertheless extremely valuable as a measure of the physiological changes that can occur through the insertion of acupuncture needles.
+Whilst scientific studies will never quite capture the breadth of Acupuncture’s effects on the body’s Qi and blood according to TCM theory – they are nevertheless extremely valuable as a measure of physiological changes that can occur through the insertion of an acupuncture needle.

 **It is important that you let your primary health care practitioner know if you are planning to start any new treatments.